 Have better quality motors

 This means smoother travelling of the puck across the table.
-This is all down to smoother airflow.
+This is all down to smoother airflow and puck return.

 Competition air hockey tables offer 8 feet in length of playing space.
 However, not everybody is going to need an air hockey table of this size.
 In fact, there are very few people out there who need an air hockey table this big.